carla-simulator/ros-bridge/README.md

 ### TF

-The tf data is published for all actors.
-The child_frame_id correspond with the CARLA actor id.
+The tf data is published for all traffic participants and sensors.

+#### TF for traffic participants

+The `child_frame_id` corresponds with the CARLA actor id.
 If a role name is specified, an additional (static) transform with role name as child_frame_id is published.

+#### TF for sensors

+Sensors publish the transform, when the measurement is done.
+The `child_frame_id` corresponds with the prefix of the sensor topics.

 ### Debug Marker